 We are exploring opportunities to fund and support initiatives that protect access to justice, due process, and legal defense, and building deeper connections between public institutions and the stakeholders they serve.

-As part of this priority area, the WNY Forward Fund will support the Erie County Bar Association Volunteer Lawyers Project (ECBAVLP) with a $150,000 grant to support participation in the Upstate Immigration Pro Bono Collaborative.
+As part of this priority area, the WNY Forward Fund has already supported the Erie County Bar Association Volunteer Lawyers Project with a $150,000 grant to support participation in the Upstate Immigration Pro Bono Collaborative.
 This initiative recruits, trains, and mentors private attorneys to take on immigration cases and ensure that all litigants are adequately represented in the justice system.
-ECBAVLP is the Collaborative’s anchor organization in WNY and is critical to the effort as Buffalo is home to the only immigration court in New York State outside of New York City.
-Despite a recent loss of significant funding that supported pro bono coordination for immigrant legal services, ECBAVLP is managing 180 active immigration cases, including 25 scheduled for trial this fall.
+The fund is also exploring opportunities to support local media that will bolster the local current events and civic information ecosystem.

 Impact Data & Storytelling